microsoft/generative-ai-for-beginners/5-advanced-prompts/README.md

 # Advanced prompts

-So you've started to use an LLM tool like ChatGPT or perhaps GitHUb Copilot.
-You've seen the power of the tool, but you're not quite sure how to get the most out of it.

-To be really efficient with AI tools you need to learn how to prompt them efficiently.
-Prompting is it's own thing referred to as prompt engineering.
-We've covered prompt engineering somewhat in previous chapters but let's go at depth in this chapter.
+Let's recap some learnings from the previous chapter:
+> Prompt _engineering_ is the process by which we **guide the model towards more relevant responses** by providing more useful instructions or context.

+There's also two steps to writing prompts, constructing the prompt, by providing relevant context and the second part is *optimization*, how to gradually improve the prompt.

+At this point, we have some basic understanding of how to write prompts, but we need to go deeper.
+In this chapter, you will go from trying out various prompts to understanding why one prompt is better than another.
+You will learn how to construct prompts following some basic techniques than can be applied to any LLM.

 ## Introduction

-- Prompt engineering.
-- Best practices.
-- Templated prompts.
+In this chapter, we will cover the following topics:

+- Extend your knowledge of prompt engineering by applying different techniques to your prompts.
+- Configuring your prompts to vary the output.

 ## Learning goals

-After completing this lesson, you will:
+After completing this lesson, you'll be able to:

-- Understand Prompt engineering and how this effects the outcome of your prompts.
+- Apply prompt engineering techniques that improves the outcome of your prompts.
-- Apply different types of prompts and see how the outcome differs.
-- Learn best practices for prompt engineering.
+- Perform prompting that is either varied or deterministic.

 ## Prompt engineering